What is Chronic Obstructive Pulmonary Disease (COPD)?

 Supplements for COPD

-This supplement helps in detoxifying the body, allowing toxins and waste products to be excreted out of the cells easily.
+This supplement helps detoxify the body, allowing toxins and waste products to be excreted out of the cells efficiently.
 If you plan to take this dietary supplement, take 1,000 mg to 1,300 mg of methylsulfonylmethane powder four times per day, or as directed by a physician.

+For centuries, turmeric is a root used for cooking and medicinal purposes, such as being rich in antioxidants and fighting inflammation in your body.
 Curcumin natural turmeric extract powder is to be taken in one dose of 1,000 mg or less per day, depending on the intended effect.
-Take it with water and a meal.
+Take it with water and a meal. (x)

-As a dietary supplement, take 500 mg (scant ¼ tsp) of cat’s claw extract powder once to twice daily, or as directed by a physician.
+As a dietary supplement, take 500 mg (scant ¼ tsp) of cat’s claw extract powder once to twice daily or as directed by a physician.
+The herb has a stimulating impact on the immune system.
+Often used for respiratory diseases related to COPD. (x)

 The suggested serving size for potassium orotate powder is 400 mg (level 1/8 tsp) to be taken daily.
-Due to potassium toxicity, the use of a milligram scale is strongly recommended.
+Because of potassium toxicity, the use of a milligram scale would be wise.

 Other Supplements for COPD